-- For example, say you want to search on a dataset named
+- For example, say you want to search on an object named

 internal_serverdata model.
 In that data model, the

-serverroot event dataset.
+serverroot event object.
 This means that you should represent the

 - If you run that search and decide you want to search on the contents of the